 We always hear about the latest fad diet, but don’t we often wonder what really works?

-Where should we really start?
+Where should we start?
 How should we start?

 In an effort to develop positive eating habits, many of us have tried several diets over the years.
 More often than not, these diets provide only short-term solutions that leave us without a strong foundation to make significant, long-term behavioral changes.